loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 {% include content/tbd.html %}

-To be done.
 The initial beta release does not include Services as a first-class feature.

 ## Acceptance (end-to-end) testing

-Automated acceptance (end-to-end) tests are considered "black-box" tests because they use an "outside-in" approach that is not concerned about the internals of the system, just simply do the same actions (send the same HTTP requests) as the clients and consumers of your API will do, and verify the results returned by the system under test are matching the expectations.
+Automated acceptance (end-to-end) tests are considered "black-box" tests because they use an "outside-in" approach that is not concerned about the internals of the system.
+Acceptance tests perform the same actions (send the same HTTP requests) as the clients and consumers of your API will do, and verify that the results returned by the system match the expected results.

 Typically, acceptance tests start the application, make HTTP requests to the server, and verify the returned response.
-LoopBack uses [supertest](https://github.com/visionmedia/supertest) to make the test code that executes HTTP requests and verifies responses easier to write and read.
+LoopBack uses [supertest](https://github.com/visionmedia/supertest) to create test code that simplifies both the execution of HTTP requests and the verification of responses.
 Remember to follow the best practices from [Data handling](#data-handling) when setting up your database for tests:

 * Clean the database before each test
 * Use test data builders